Ateneo de Naga University: Pre-war

 The Ateneo de Naga University was established in 1940 when American Jesuits took over the Camarines Sur Catholic Academy, a small private school under the supervision of the Diocese of Nueva Caceres, at the invitation of Bishop (later Archbishop) Pedro P. Santos of Caceres.
 Classes formally started in June 1940 at the building formerly used by the Camarines Sur Catholic Academy (now Naga Parochial School) with 650 elementary and high school students.
 Meanwhile, Msgr.
-Santos initiated the construction of the Jesuit faculty house and the Ateneo school building with the now well-known four pillars.
-These buildings were intended to be turned over to the Jesuits on 15 December 1941.
-However, this plan was thwarted when the Pacific war broke out.
-During its first year of operation, it included intermediate grades 4-6 of elementary school.
-In 1941, however, the elementary school students were transferred to the nearby school run by the Daughters of Charity, and the Ateneo became an all-boys high school.
-The college department opened on June 5, 1947 and admitted its first female students on October 26, 1953.
+Santos initiated the construction of the Jesuit faculty house and the now iconic Ateneo de Naga building with the four pillars.